Middle East · Bilingual EN/AR · 6 markets

 WordPress powers much of Gulf professional services, real estate, and mid-market business content.
 Bilingual WordPress for Gulf markets typically runs WPML or Polylang for plugin-based multilingual or Multisite for larger operations.
 Gulf WordPress engagements typically involve pruning plugins, tuning mobile Core Web Vitals (Gulf audiences are heavily mobile-first), configuring Arabic content properly with RTL support, and implementing Gulf-entity schema.

-This is where we stand apart from Gulf SEO agencies.
-90% of Gulf SEO agencies don't write code, we do.
-Custom Next.js builds at freelancer cost, WordPress when it fits, Shopify or Salla when Gulf e-commerce demands it, and SEO baked in from day one.
-One team handling SEO plus build eliminates the three-agency handoff (strategy agency, SEO agency, dev agency) that kills momentum on every Gulf rebuild we have observed.
-For Gulf founder-led businesses where the brief genuinely calls for custom, bilingual architecture that template platforms cannot serve elegantly, performance requirements Gulf audiences demand on mobile, regulatory compliance architecture that needs deliberate design , we ship the build ourselves rather than subcontracting to developers who have never written Arabic hreflang that validates.
+Many Gulf SEO agencies do not write code; we do.
+Custom Next.js builds, WordPress when it fits, Shopify or Salla when Gulf e-commerce demands it, and SEO baked in from day one.
+One team handling SEO plus build eliminates the three-agency handoff (strategy agency, SEO agency, dev agency) that adds friction on Gulf rebuilds.
+For Gulf founder-led businesses where the brief calls for custom bilingual architecture, mobile performance, or deliberate regulatory-compliance design, we ship the build ourselves rather than subcontracting.
+If you are actively comparing providers, the SEO agency Gulf comparison covers the named Dubai/UAE/KSA agencies, bilingual EN/AR pricing, and where a senior independent fits.

 Core Web Vitals for Gulf mobile audiences

 Gulf mobile networks are generally excellent in urban centres (Dubai, Riyadh, Doha, Kuwait City all have among the fastest mobile networks globally) but variable in outlying areas and across the wider Kingdom of Saudi Arabia's regional geography.
-Gulf audiences are disproportionately mobile-first, mobile search share exceeds 75% in most Gulf markets, higher than Western equivalents.
+Gulf audiences are disproportionately mobile-first: UAE has 21.9 million active mobile connections at 195% of population and Saudi Arabia 48.1 million at 140% of population (DataReportal Digital 2025), with internet penetration at 99% in both markets, higher than Western equivalents.
 Google uses CrUX field data for ranking, which means Gulf sites need to perform well across the actual device and network mix of their audience.
 Aggressive image optimisation via CDN, deferred third-party scripts, critical CSS inlining, and Arabic-font loading optimisation are the high-leverage fixes.

 Chapter 12 · Gulf pricing reality